Saint Germain des Pres Church district

 Foundation of the Abbey of Saint Germain des Pres

 Saint Germain des Pres Church is one of the oldest Romanesque churches in France.

 The church’s initial purpose was to shelter a piece of the True Cross and Tunic of Saint-Vincent he brought back from Spain.

 The first bishop, Germanus, dedicated the basilica on December 23, 558AD, the very same day Childebert died.

-The abbey was renamed Saint-Germain in 754AD in order to pay tribute to the bishop, who was buried in the chancel.
+The abbey was renamed Saint-Germain in 754AD to pay tribute to the bishop, who was buried in the chancel.

 Saint-Vincent-Sainte-Croix Basilica soon became known as Saint-Germain-des-Prés to differentiate it from the long gone Saint-Germain-le-Vieux on the Ile de la Cité.